ReimKuos/tiralab/documentation/reports/week 2 report.md

 ## Next week

+ - Updating Trie for a specific need of this algorithm
  - implementing a functional version of the algorithnm
  - making a way to play the output
  - creating a simple UI (probably a command line operated)